Mobile and satellite dental care

-One goal of the School of Dentistry is to provide community-based clinical services with a focus on South Texas.
-We offer dental services in places where dental care is scarce, called Dental Health Professional Shortage Areas.
+One goal of the School of Dentistry is to provide community-based services with a focus on South Texas.
+We offer dental care in places where dental care is scarce, called Dental Health Professional Shortage Areas.
 We are proud of our Dental Education Outreach Network, which places faculty-supervised student practitioners in clinics, at hospitals, schools, in a mobile van and other settings.
-Various initiatives have come together to provide education and patient care to areas beyond the Health Science Center campus.
+Various initiatives have come together to provide education and patient care to areas beyond the UT Health San Antonio campus.

 School-based education and care

 Students from the School of Dentistry, supervised by faculty, teach children at schools throughout South Texas about oral hygiene and provide dental sealants to the teeth of children whose parents have agreed to allow this preventive measure against cavaties.